OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

 loss.

 Hence, a heartbeat mechanism is introduced to limit the amount of time buffered data may exist before being flushed.
-Control is provided to instruct Suricata's detection threads to flush their EVE output.
-With default values, there is no change in output buffering and flushing behavior. ``output-flush-interval`` controls how often Suricata's detect threads will flush output in a heartbeat fashion.
+A heartbeat thread periodically flushes all active EVE log files directly.
+With default values, there is no change in output buffering and flushing behavior. ``output-flush-interval`` controls how often Suricata will flush EVE output in a heartbeat fashion.
 A value of ``0`` means "never"; non-zero values must be in ``[1-60]`` seconds.

 Flushing should be considered when ``outputs.buffer-size`` is greater than 0 to limit the amount and